-EU Directive no. 2014/61/EU (Broadband Cost Reduction Directive - BCRD) aims to facilitate the roll-out of high-speed electronic communications networks by promoting the joint use of existing physical infrastructure and by enabling a more efficient deployment of new physical infrastructure so that such networks can be rolled out at lower cost.
+EU Directive no. 2014/61/EU8 (Broadband Cost Reduction Directive - BCRD) aims to facilitate the roll-out of high-speed electronic communications networks by promoting the joint use of existing physical infrastructure and by enabling more efficient deployment of new physical infrastructure, so that such networks can be rolled out at lower cost.
 The BCRD is divided into four parts:

-- 1. The first part is dedicated to access to existing physical infrastructure and establishes that "network operators" (understood broadly to include all kinds of entities that own physical infrastructure, such as utilities or economic agents providing transport services) have the obligation to meet all reasonable requests for access to their physical infrastructure under fair and reasonable terms and conditions, including price.
-Therefore, any refusal of access must be based on objective, transparent, and proportionate criteria.
-This part of the BCRD also promotes transparency concerning the availability of minimum information regarding physical infrastructure through a Single Information Point (SIP). - 2.
-The second part of the BCRD concerns the coordination of civil works. - 3.
-The third part of the BCRD relates to permit-granting. - 4.
-The last part of the BCRD establishes the right of access to existing in-building physical infrastructure with a view to deploying a high-speed electronic communications network if duplication is technically impossible or economically inefficient.
+Part 1 is dedicated to access to existing physical infrastructure and establishes that "network operators" (construed broadly to include all kinds of entities that own physical infrastructure, such as utilities or economic agents providing transport services) have the obligation to meet all reasonable requests for access to their physical infrastructure under fair and reasonable terms and conditions, including price.
+Therefore, any refusal of access must be based on objective, transparent and proportionate criteria.
+This part of the BCRD also promotes transparency concerning the availability of minimum